shelbyedmonds/artsy/README.md

 <code>createAndShowGUI</code> method in the <code>Driver</code> class.

 __Note:__ Your program should not crash.
 Exceptions and errors should be handled so that the user experience is not hindered.
-If an error or exception cannot be handled, a user should first be notified of error, then the program t should exit.
+If an error or exception cannot be handled, a user should first be notified of error, then the program should exit.

 __Note:__ The actual grading rubric will involve testing each of the items above in discrete parts so that